Talk therapy is all about healing conversations with a goal in mind.

-Wherever possible, individuals are encouraged to reflect on personal issues that relate to the music, or associations that the music brings up.
-Interaction also takes place with listening to music by a process that generally includes choosing music that has meaning for the person, such as the music reflecting an issue that the person is currently occupied with (Geretsegger et al., 2014).
+Wherever possible, individuals are encouraged to reflect on personal issues that relate to the music or associations that the music brings up.
+The session may also include choosing music that has meaning for the person, such as the music reflecting an issue that the person is currently occupied with (Geretsegger, Elefant, Mössler, & Gold, 2014).

 10 Examples of Narrative Therapy Questions

-Narrative Therapy takes on the postmodernist approach to treatment as it assumes there is no such thing as objective reality, and instead allows clients to redefine and rewrite their stories in ways that are more effective for coping with reality.
+Narrative Therapy assumes there is no such thing as objective reality and instead allows clients to redefine and rewrite their stories in ways that are more effective for coping with reality.

-Like many other client-centered approaches, it sees the client as the expert on his or her own life and uses techniques that allow for separation of the problematic behavior from the person that we are so that we can effectively address the problem without getting our ego caught up in the process.
+Like many other client-centered approaches, it sees the client as the expert on their own life and uses techniques that allow for separation of the problematic behavior from the person that we are so that we can effectively address the problem without getting our ego caught up in the process.

 This could involve assigning a different meaning, viewing from a different perspective, deconstructing into smaller parts, externalizing the problem, or merely focusing on a more optimistic thread.